phoenixperry/IALab/README.md

 Goal: To teach the fundamentals of C# and The Unity game Engine.

-**Note, I have specifically augmented these tutorials so you can watch them again later on your own.**
+**Note, I have specifically augmented and worked from these Microsoft tutorials so you can watch them again later on your own.
+They cover exactly the kind of material you'll need in this course.**
 [View them here >](https://www.youtube.com/channel/UCqCVSnifeHXivk-Y9bmDb9g)
 ## Day 1 Topics Introduced: